sanworks/PulsePal/Readme.txt

 Pulse Pal is an open source instrument, released into the public domain under the GNU public license version 3 (see LICENSE.txt).

 IMPORTANT: This license means that you can build and modify the device for your own use and even release derivative works commercially, but all derivative versions of the software and hardware MUST remain open source under the GNU license.
-If you take our code and design files from this repository and sell a derivative design as a closed source commercial product, we will happily sue you.

 This repository contains:
 -Firmware (written in Arduino / LeafLabs Maple)